 A CMMC gap analysis helps you determine what you need to adjust to comply with your required CMMC compliance level and submit a self-assessment to the DOD.

 Unlike a CMMC audit, you don't have to share the specific results of the gap analysis with any government entity or your vendor unless they require it.
-The gap analysis results are just for your personal use – to guide you on what needs to be remedied before a CMMC audit.
+The gap analysis results are just for your personal use – to guide you on what needs to be remedied before submitting a self-assessment or undergoing a CMMC third-party audit.

 Cybercrime and theft of sensitive military data prompted the DOD to put in place the CMMC program.
 The best way for you as a contractor or subcontractor with the DOD to achieve your contract's CMMC compliance level is to do a CMMC gap analysis.